HDR/BacoPy/README.md

 ## Known issues
 No warning for missing permissions (when removing messages that start with the set prefix and using clear)

+Bot can currently talk in all channels, to fix this simply make a custom role for the bot, and prevent it from being able to read messages in all channels except for target channel.